Travel from Chiang Mai to Bangkok

 While the temple and statues with monks may seem typical, the attraction’s main advantage lies in its stunning view.

-Wat Nok
+-Wat Nok

 Wat Nok is a restored monastery within the Ayutthaya Historical Park.
 It is easily found on the southwestern corner of Wat Maha That.
 Given its close location, Wat Nok is sometimes mistaken for Wat Maha, though it has its distinct style and history.